 - Square: a four-sided figure with each side being of equal length and each angle being a right-angle (measuring 90 degrees), therefore adding up to 360 degrees.
 With these characteristics, a square is a type of regular polygon.

 - Star pentagon: is the shape of a five-pointed star drawn with five straight strokes and each internal angle being 36 degrees (also called a pentagram).
 A five-sided polygon could be created from this by joining the five points with lines, and this would be called a pentagon.

 - Heptagon: a seven-sided figure with each length the same and each angle the same, therefore this is also a type of regular polygon.

 Examples of some other regular polygons are equilateral triangle (3 sides), hexagon (6 sides), octagon (8 sides), nonagon (9 sides) and decagon (10 sides).

 For a list of many other mathematical terms, ideal for GCSE revision, click here.

-The easiest way to make a purchase is to click firstname.lastname@example.org and let us know.
+The easiest way to make a purchase is to click this link to let us know your requirements by email.

 We hope you enjoy the 7puzzle game.